Lartu/OpenNapkin/README.md

 </p>

 **OpenNapkin** is a graphical [Gopher](https://en.wikipedia.org/wiki/Gopher_(protocol)) client written in [Gambas3](http://gambas.sourceforge.net/en/main.html).
-I wrote OpenNapkin as I wasn't able to find other Gopher client that wasn't written for console only or that wasn't part of a much bigger web-browsing suite.
+I wrote OpenNapkin because I wasn't able to find another Gopher client that wasn't written only for console or that wasn't part of a much bigger web-browsing suite.
 **OpenNapkin** offers just what you can see on the screeshot: a way to load Gopher sites, basic interaction (double clicking on a line lets you interact with that line) and basic bookmark keeping.
 Nothing more, nothing less.